 Josiah Henson Park

-The Josiah Henson Park is a National plantation property where Josiah Henson was enslaved.
-Josiah was a reverend, escaped slave, Underground Railroad conductor, and author who wrote an autobiography in 1849 called "The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada".
-This novel was the inspiration for Harriet Beecher Stowe's novel "Uncle Tom's Cabin".
-The park is part of the National Underground Railroad Network to Freedom program, and is located on the Isaac Riley farm where Josiah worked as a slave from 1795-1830.
+This public park is located at a former plantation where Josiah Henson was enslaved.
+Josiah escaped from bondage and devoted much of his life to helping others do the same, both in his work as a religious leader and by assisting others through the network of safehouses and information known today as the Underground Railroad.
+His 1849 autobiography "The Life of Josiah Henson, Formerly a Slave, Now an Inhabitant of Canada" offers a look at life for those who escaped slavery by leaving the United States.
+This work was part of the inspiration for other authors, including arriet Beecher Stowe's novel "Uncle Tom's Cabin."
+The park is part of the National Underground Railroad Network to Freedom program and is located on the Isaac Riley farm where Josiah was enslaved from 1795-1830.

 Backstory and Context